Whole House Humidifier Pros and Cons: Everything You Need to Know

 Whole House Humidifier Cons to Consider

-As with any home product, there are always a few downsides for homeowners to consider when buying or using a whole-house humidifier.
+As with any home product, homeowners always have a few downsides to consider when buying or using a whole-house humidifier.

 1. They Have a Higher Upfront Cost Compared to Portable Humidifiers